Best Gutter Guards For Oak Trees

 As the weeks go by, the catkins, oak tassels – whatever name you use locally – grow.
 Eventually, they release their pollen, which can wind up coating your roof and gutters.
 The gutter guard you need has the ability to self-clean this yellow residue.
 Only the genuine, patented Higginbotham technology found in MasterShield can assure you’re getting self-cleaning features built into the product.

 After a period, the flowers die and drop in groves.
 They knit together in clumps and slowly make their way down your roof into your gutters.
 Tassels fill and clog gutters fast.
 They become matted and sponge-like when wet or damp.
 This is the exact reason to avoid gutter covers for oak trees that are flat or virtually flat – this matted mess will create a solid surface over your gutter covers.
-The best gutter covers for oak trees will pitch with the roof, so that rather than creating a shelf over the gutter, you create a path under the debris that pulls water directly into the microfilter system.
+The best gutter covers for oak trees will pitch with the roof so that rather than creating a shelf over the gutter, you create a path under the debris that pulls water directly into the microfilter system.

 Think of this like water hitting a book.
 When water hits the front cover, flat, it can’t get through the surface.
-It rolls forward or backwards over the book.
+It rolls forward or backward over the book.
 If this was your house, it means water runs over the gutter covers to the ground or flows backward behind the gutters – both bad situations.
 In the second “pitched with the roof” scenario, water hits the side of the book with the pages.
 What happens?
 Water slides between the pages, giving it many more paths to follow.
 This way, even if there is debris on the gutter cover, it has a better chance of filtering into the gutter below.

 To note, there is a pale, fluffy dust that accompanies oak tassels.
 You might find it coating a few sections of your gutter covers, and it occasionally concentrates in sections.
 This dust can sit on the cover and water will naturally want to flow over it, taking the path of least resistance.
 It’s not your gutter cover failing if this happens, it just takes a long time for this stuff to work its way off the system.
 Given the filter’s Teflon-like properties, a quick brush off removes it all.